Winter Packing List: How To Avoid Freezing To Death

 This compression packing cube set is a must for being able to organize your suitcase for a trip.
 The zippers are sturdy and durable which is key for a compression cube.
 I have been amazed at how many things I could compress thanks to the strong zippers.

-I also brought along my great photography backpack by Peak Design.
+Alaska in the winter means northern lights.
+I had to bring a bunch of camera equipment for this trip, too.
+I used my great photography backpack by Peak Design.
 The Everyday Backpack from Peak is a great multi-use photo backpack that can be organized in SO MANY different ways.
 Even after putting my camera, lenses, and laptop in it – there’s plenty of room for extra layers for the cold weather.
 Plus, it’s weatherproof – let it snow, and know that your gear is protected!

 The Everyday Backpack is built around access, organization, expansion, and protection.
 I like it because in addition to safely carrying camera gear, it also can fit in extras like a rain coat, laptop, and snacks.
 Extra space is so important!
 The water bottle pockets can fit a variety of size bottles and it will also fit the Peak Design travel tripod easily!
 It has lots of handles which is great for travel and I love the 2 side openings making it easy to use in the field.
 Finally - I love the fact that it's weatherproof - I don't need to carry an extra rain cover.
 I used it in the Galapagos in the rain and everything stayed dry.